DissectMalware/XLMMacroDeobfuscator/README.md

     print(record)
 ```

+# Requirements

-Read requirements.txt to get the list of python libraries that XLMMacroDeobfuscator is dependent on.
+Please read requirements.txt to get the list of python libraries that XLMMacroDeobfuscator is dependent on.

-You can run XLMMacroDeobfuscator on any OS to extract and deobfuscate macros in xls, xlsm, and xlsb files.
-No need to install MS Excel.
+xlmdeobfuscator can be executed on any OS to extract and deobfuscate macros in xls, xlsm, and xlsb files.
+You do not need to install MS Excel.

 Note: if you want to use MS Excel (on Windows), you need to install pywin32 library and use --with-ms-excel switch.
-If --with-ms-excel is used, xlmdeobfuscator, first, attempts to load xls files with MS Excel, if it fails it uses xlrd2.
+If --with-ms-excel is used, xlmdeobfuscator, first, attempts to load xls files with MS Excel, if it fails it uses [xlrd2 library](https://github.com/DissectMalware/xlrd2).

+# How to Contribute
+If you found a bug or would like to suggest an improvement, please create a new issue on the [issues page](https://github.com/DissectMalware/XLMMacroDeobfuscator/issues).

+Feel free to contribute to the project forking the project and submitting a pull request.

+You can reach [me (@DissectMlaware) on Twitter](https://twitter.com/DissectMalware) via a direct message.

 \* This code is still heavily under development.
 Expect to see radical changes in the code.